Omaha Beach: Aftermath

-The foothold gained on D-Day at Omaha, itself two isolated pockets, was the most tenuous across all the D-Day beaches.
+The foothold gained on D-Day at Omaha by the U.S. troops, itself two isolated pockets, was the most tenuous across all the D-Day beaches.
 With the original objective yet to be achieved, the priority for the Allies was to link up all the Normandy beachheads.
 During the course of June 7, while still under sporadic shellfire, the beach was prepared as a supply area.
 Surplus cargo ships were deliberately sunk to form an artificial breakwater and, while still less than planned, 1,429 tons of stores were landed that day.

 With the beach assault phase completed the RCTs reorganized into infantry regiments and battalions and over the course of the next two days achieved the original D-Day objectives.
 On the 1st divisional front the 18th Infantry Regiment blocked an attempt by two companies from the 916th and 726th Grenadiers to break out of WN-63 and Colleville, both of which were subsequently taken by the 16th Infantry Regiment which also moved on Port-en-Bessin.
 The main advance was made by the 18th Infantry Regiment, with the 3rd battalion of the 26th Infantry Regiment attached, south and south-eastwards.

 The most intense opposition was encountered at Formigny where troops of the 2nd battalion 915th Grenadiers had reinforced the headquarters troops of 2nd battalion 916th Grenadiers.
 Attempts by 3/26 and B/18 with support from the tanks of B/745 were held off and the town did not fall until the morning of June 8.
 The threat of an armored counterattack kept the 18th Infantry Regiment on the defensive for the rest of June 8.

 The 26th Infantry Regiment's three battalions, having been attached to the 16th, 18th and 115th Regiments the previous day, spent June 8 reassembling before pushing eastwards, forcing the 1st battalion of the German 726th Grenadiers to spend the night extricating itself from the pocket thus forming between Bayeux and Port-en-Bessin.
-By the morning of June 9 the 1st Division had established contact with the British XXX Corps, thus linking Omaha with Gold.
+By the morning of June 9, the 1st Division had established contact with the British XXX Corps, thus linking Omaha with Gold.